Characters: Dragon Ball Z Villains

 - Adaptational Badass: In the manga, Dabura's skills and abilities are extremely lacking in comparison to his anime counterpart.
 He mostly uses sneak attacks and in fact he never once throws a single physical punch in the entire manga.
 He's unable to overpower a rusty SSJ Gohan and is quickly dealt with by Buu before he can even throw a single attack.
 The anime however gives him more refined abilities and physical capabilities.

 - Affably Evil: Regal and gentlemanly, the picture of evil nobility.

-- Alas, Poor Villain: Even if he was the Demon King, he got a raw deal being dispose of by Babidi and actually eating by Buu.
+- Alas, Poor Villain: Even if he was the Demon King, he got a raw deal by being disposed of by Babidi and actually eaten by Buu.

 - Breath Weapon: His Evil Flame attack consists of a flaming cone of fire spewed by his mouth.

 - Card-Carrying Villain: It's to the point where one of his attacks is even called Evil Flame.
 Subverted after his Heel-Face Turn though.

 - Mere minutes after being introduced he obliterated Kibito, turned Krilin and Piccolo into stone statues and fended off both Goku and Vegeta.
 After that, he dominated Gohan.